harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/redeem.rst

 .. getPartialRedeemFactor
 .. ----------------------
 ..
 ..
-Calculates the fraction of BTC to be redeemed in ONE when the BTC Parachain state is in ``ERROR`` state due to a ``LIQUIDATION`` error.
+Calculates the fraction of BTC to be redeemed in ONE when the BTC Bridge state is in ``ERROR`` state due to a ``LIQUIDATION`` error.
 ..
 ..
 Specification
 .. .............